 My name is Pamela Anderson.
 I’m the Executive Director of A Forever Recovery Rehabilitation Center.
 I have an MBA and I am an addictions counselor.
 We decided to open a drug center for substance abuse and alcoholics that was different than any other approach.
 We got together a bunch of people, some in recovery, some of them professionals, and we looked at a lot of programs, what is good in them and what we wanted to build into our program.
-We thought it would be masterful if we could get the five basic treatment modalities and put them under one roof— that being holistic, indigenous, cognitive behavior therapy, self-help groups, and faith-based.
+We thought it would be masterful if we could get the basic treatment modalities and put them under one roof— that being indigenous, cognitive behavior therapy, self-help groups, and faith-based.
 We want to take the individual and give them a clean slate to start from, which means we take a person off any kind of a substance, psychotropic or otherwise, legal or illegal, that they have been using and we start out with a clean body.
-And we enhance that by having a person use sauna, gym and exercise for detoxification.
+And we enhance that by having a person use the gym and exercise for detoxification.
 And then we go into nutrition.
 We want nutritious food.
 We try to have it all healthy, made from scratch and organic.
-We try to have a person always take vitamins, and then we go into the treatment program.
 So, it’s a new approach to treatment which encompasses the whole self.

 Our Three-Phase Program

 At A Forever Recovery, our curriculum is basically in three phases.
 The first phase of our program, we do an inventory and self-discovery.
 It is a series of questions, about 280, that were written to have a person go through their childhood, their early adolescence, and then their adulthood.
 And it’s written for you to get rid of the guilt, get rid of your anxiety, just to come face to face with all your issues.
 When they are finished doing that, you may burn it or you can save it.
 It’s just so that you’re starting your mind out, you’re open, you’re open to change, you’re open to progress, and you’re open to looking at yourself as the potential for being sober, content, and happy.